dmarti/in-browser-auction-publisher-issues/README.md

     1. Ad quality/publisher-determined brand safety rules - there are many categories of content or specific advertising brands, categories of advertising brands, or specific ads that a given publisher would not want to appear on their site.
+(Related issue: [Capabilities of the proposal for publishers · Issue #51 · WICG/turtledove](https://github.com/WICG/turtledove/issues/51))

     2. Malvertising - Some ads may contain (or link to) malware.
 If this isn\'t detected prior to a bundle being delivered to the browser,